lterweight contest, another fight where the decision was closely debated.

 Key Moments Shaping His Record

-Several key moments have significantly shaped Jack Catterall’s boxing record and career trajectory.
+Several key moments have shaped Jack Catterall’s boxing record and career trajectory.
 His professional debut in 2012 marked the beginning of his journey, and the subsequent years saw him systematically climb the rankings.
-A notable period was his undefeated streak, which built significant buzz around him as a future world champion.
+A notable period was his undefeated streak — which built significant buzz around him as a future world champion.

-The fight against Tyrone McKenna in July 2019, where Catterall secured a unanimous decision victory, was a significant step up in class and demonstrated his ability to handle pressure.
-However, the aforementioned fights against Josh Taylor and Liam Davies represent pivotal moments.
+The fight against Tyrone McKenna in July 2019 — where Catterall secured a unanimous decision victory, was a significant step up in class and demonstrated his ability to handle pressure.
+However, the aforementioned fights against Josh Taylor and Liam Davies represent key moments.
 While they resulted in losses, they were against high-caliber opponents and often in highly debated circumstances.
 These fights, despite the outcomes, have arguably increased his profile and set the stage for future significant matchups.

 Expert Analysis of His Record